 An imaging test, such as magnetic resonance imaging (MRI) or computed tomography (CT), is done to check for disorders that may be causing the problem, especially those that can be treated.
 If the diagnosis is in doubt, doctors may do other imaging tests—positron emission tomography (PET) or single-photon emission computed tomography (SPECT).
 These tests can indicate how well the brain is functioning.

 Electroencephalography (EEG) may be done to check for abnormalities in the brain's electrical activity that suggest seizures, which may impair consciousness.

-Some people spontaneously recover from a vegetative state.
+Some people spontaneously recover from a vegetative state, but recovery is usually incomplete.
 The chances of recovery depend on the cause and extent of the brain damage and the person's age, as for the following: